 In July 2017 – amid the country’s sesquicentennial celebrations – the museum re-opened its doors after a four-year closure and a “complete re-imagining.”

 Aside from containing artifacts from the National Currency Collection, the two museums are “really quite different,” according to Paul Berry, the museum’s chief curator.

 “The Bank of Canada Museum is focused upon delivering messages about the economy and the Bank of Canada whereas the Currency Museum looked more at currency and its evolution both within and outside Canada,” said Berry, who added the new museum has “twice the floor space but about one quarter of the artifacts on display.”

-Despite fewer artifacts, the redesigned museum and its new focus has allowed the bank to showcase a greater variety of material from the National Currency Collection.
+Despite fewer artifacts, the redesigned museum and its new focus have allowed the bank to showcase a greater variety of material from the National Currency Collection.

-“Stock certificates, payment cards and savings banks help tell the story about production, consumption and one’s personal involvement in the economy; subjects that weren’t formerly addressed,” said Berry.
+“Stock certificates, payment cards and savings banks help tell the story about production, consumption and one’s personal involvement in the economy; subjects that weren’t previously addressed,” said Berry.
 “The new museum is interactive, more flexible with respect to our ability to change displays and information, and much more modern in appearance.”